MatteoBattilana/WeatherView/README.md

 By default the WeatherView is set to SUN, no animation is showed.
 It is possible to change or initialize the weather status with the `setWeather(weatherStatus)` method.<br>
 The animation is initially stopped by default and must be started with `startAnimation()`.
 When you need to change the weather type, for example from `SUN` to `RAIN`, the animation is automatically stopped and must restart with `startAnimation()`.<br>Each single particle can rotate in real time with the same phone *roll* angle.
 In order to avoid useless execution of code, I've added an haldler for `onPause()` and `onResume()` inside the WeatherView View.
-This methods are called when the visibilty on this View changes.
+These methods are called when the visibilty on this View changes.
 By **default** it is disabled.
 You can change this programmatically with `setOrientationMode(orientationStatus mOrientationMode)` or via xml.<br/><br/>It is possible also to set this mode directly from the xml with the *orientationMode* attribute.
 There are only two options: **ENABLE** and **DISABLE**
 WeatherView requires minSDK 14.
 <br/>
 You can check the <a href="https://github.com/MatteoBattilana/WeatherView/tree/master/app/">WeatherView Demo Library source code</a>.